Tough Conversations Over Holiday Cigars

 Tough Conversations and Holiday Cigars

-Estate or end of life planning starts with internalizing that we all die.
+Estate or end-of-life planning starts with internalizing that we all die.
 It’s unpleasant to think about and natural to put off.
 Some families are in great shape.
-They’ve have had conversations about what happens if Mom, Dad, their spouse, or etc. were to pass unexpectedly.
+They have had conversations about what happens if Mom, Dad, their spouse, or etc. were to pass unexpectedly.
 They’ve also implemented a plan to carry out final wishes.
 If that’s you, great!
 Cut another piece of pumpkin pie, pour a good beverage, and light an Opus X.